Image of Custard on Biancolievito

 Custard is undoubtedly the base of pastry creams and many desserts.
-Today, we will learn how to prepare an excellent custard, starting from the ingredients up to its correct storage.
+Today, we will learn how to prepare an excellent custard, from the ingredients to its correct storage.

 Let’s start!